JackalLabs/canine-docs/docs/contributors/join.md

 ---
 # Join the Community!
 ## The Jackal Community is open to all.
-The Jackal Protocol is an transparent, open source, and communnity driven project.
+The Jackal Protocol is a transparent, open source, and community-driven project.
 We welcome all who want to help build a self-custodial and secure digital future.
 ### To contribute; please join below.

 - [Twitter](https://twitter.com/home)